docker/docs/docker-cloud/apps/service-links.md

 When you link a "client" service to a "server" service, Docker Cloud performs the following actions on the "client" service:

-1. Creates a group of environment variables that contian information about the exposed ports of the "server" service, including its IP address, port and protocol.
+1. Creates a group of environment variables that contain information about the exposed ports of the "server" service, including its IP address, port and protocol.
 2. Copies all of the "server" service environment variables to the "client" service with an `HOSTNAME_ENV_` prefix.
 3. Adds a DNS hostname to the Docker Cloud DNS service that resolves to the "server" service IP address.

-Some environment variables such as the API endpoint are updated when a serivce scales up or down.
+Some environment variables such as the API endpoint are updated when a service scales up or down.
 Service links are only updated when a service is deployed or redeployed, but are not updated during runtime.
 No new service link environment variables are created when a service scales up or down.

 ### Service link example